Columbia University School of Professional Studies: Academic programs

 As of 2023, the school offers master's degrees in actuarial science, applied analytics, bioethics, construction administration, enterprise risk management, human capital management, information and knowledge strategy, insurance management, narrative medicine, negotiation and conflict resolution, nonprofit management, political analytics, sport management, strategic communication, sustainability management, sustainability science, technology management, and wealth management.

 Student outcomes

-The latest career outcomes released by the school's Career Design Lab for 2022 showed that 73.5% of students surveyed reported they were employed at the time they graduated (based on a sample of 72% of the total class).
+The 2025 career outcomes released by the school's Career Design Lab show that 85.6% of students surveyed reported they were employed at the time they graduated.

-According to the report, postgraduates were earning an average annual base salary of $93,470.
+According to the report, postgraduates were earning an average annual base salary of $95,460.

 Rankings

 In 2016, SportBusiness International (now SportBusiness) ranked the School's Sports Management program second in the world.

 In 2020, the School's Negotiation and Conflict Resolution master's program was named the #1 Best Master's in Negotiation and Conflict Management degrees in the United States by College Choice.

 In 2021, the School's Construction Administration master's program was ranked #1 and topped the list of 25 Best Master's in Construction Management, compiled by Great Business Schools.
 College Choice also ranked it #1 amongst the Best Master's Program in Construction Management.

 In 2021, the School's Sustainability Management master's program was named #2 in the United States on Great Business Schools' list of the best Environmental & Sustainability Management Master's Programs.